AlamKhalid/dinner-dash-project/README.md

-# README
+# Dinner Dash - Rails Project

-This README would normally document whatever steps are necessary to get the application up and running.
+An online ordering system for a restaurant which offers the complete functionality for restaurant customers to order food and restaurant administrators to process and complete those orders.

-Things you may want to cover:
+* Ruby version - 2.7

-* Ruby version
+* Rails version - 5.2

-* System dependencies
+* Postgres SQL

-* Configuration
+How to run this project?

-* Database creation
+- Clone the git repository

-* Database initialization
+- Run 'bundle' at terminal

-* How to run the test suite
+- Also requires master.key for cloudinary configurations

-* Services (job queues, cache servers, search engines, etc.)
+- Migrate and seed database using 'rake db:migrate' followed by 'rake db:seed'

-* Deployment instructions
+- Run 'rails s' at terminal to start the project

-* ...
+- Go to 'localhost:3000' to view the running application